 Ergonomics takes into account physical, cognitive, sociotechnical, organizational, environmental and other relevant factors, as well as the complex interactions between the human and other humans, the environment, tools, products, equipment, and technology.

 The interconnectedness of wellness, well-being, and ergonomics is clear!
 Pandemic aside, employers should understand this important relationship.
 One doesn't exist without the other.
-Wellness includes the physical, mental, emotional and environmental components, so does ergonomics!
+Wellness includes the physical, mental, emotional, and environmental components; so do ergonomics!
 Employees need to understand the importance of ergonomics at work, especially as it relates to computer use and other essential work tasks.

 Ergonomics is the Intersection of a Well Workplace

-The intersection between wellness and well-being is ergonomics creating a well workplace.
-Ergonomics, wellness, and wellbeing are critically interconnected strategies for all employers to impart to employees.
+The intersection between wellness and well-being is ergonomics creating a good workplace.
+Ergonomics, wellness, and well-being are critically interconnected strategies for all employers to impart to employees.

-Comment below how your organization is offering ergonomics, wellness and well-being to create a well workplace.
+Comment below on how your organization is offering ergonomics, wellness, and well-being to create a good workplace.
 Our focus at Worksite International has always been to support organizations with a healthy and well workplace.
-Let us help you.